 Reclaim your online business listings and social media profiles.
-Enhance them with pictures, make sure the data is correct, and create interesting and informative content that you can share on these platforms (e.g. blog posts, webinars, podcasts).
+Enhance them with pictures, make sure the data is correct, and create interesting and informative content that you can share on these platforms (e.g., blog posts, articles, webinars, podcasts).

 Along the way, don’t be afraid to ask patrons to leave their honest feedback on how they perceive your brand and your corner of the internet.